lucianosrp/frame-check/docs/contributing/adding-pandas-function.md

 ## Overview

-Pandas functions are registered in the `PD` class registry using the `@PD.method()` decorator.
+Pandas functions are registered in the `PD` class registry using the `@PD.register()` decorator.
 Each handler receives parsed arguments and returns the columns that would exist on the resulting DataFrame.

 **Location**: `frame-check-core/src/frame_check_core/ast/pandas.py`